prefix-dev/setup-pixi/README.md

 ## Local Development

 1. Clone this repository.
-2. Run `pixi run install` inside the repository to install the dependencies.
+2. Run `pnpm install` inside the repository (if you don't have [`pnpm`](https://github.com/pnpm/pnpm) installed, you can install it with `pixi global install pnpm`).
-3. Run `pixi run dev` for live transpilation of the TypeScript source code.
+3. Run `pnpm dev` for live transpilation of the TypeScript source code.
 4. To test the action, you can run [`act`](https://github.com/nektos/act) (inside docker) or use :sparkles: CI driven development :sparkles:.